End of an era: Germany's Merkel bows out after 16 years

-End of an era: Germany’s Angela Merkel bows out after 16 years

-Angela Merkel is credited with raising Germany’s profile and influence, working to hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure that ends with her leaving office amid praise from abroad and enduring popularity at home
+Angela Merkel is credited with raising Germany’s profile and influence and working to hold a fractious European Union together

 Angela Merkel was assured of a place in the history books as soon as she became Germany's first female chancellor on Nov.
 22, 2005.